moroccan spicy carrot salad

 Instructions

-• If you don't have harissa, mix all the dressing ingredients in a small mixing bowl.
+• If you have harissa, great!
+If you don't, mix the paprikas and oil in a small mixing bowl.

-• Put the carrots in a bowl with the parsley and harissa or dressing, and toss.
-Taste and correct seasoning.
-Serve or store in a container in the fridge up to five days.
+• Slice the carrots and put in a medium bowl.
+Add harissa (or paprika oil), garlic, parsley, lemon juice, cumin and salt, and toss.
+Serve or store in a container in the fridge up to 5 days.

 One comment